-On January 2, 2019, the Company acquired Fiber-Line, LLC (Fiber-Line), a global leader in polymer coated engineered fibers and composite materials, for total consideration of \$152.7 million, net of cash acquired and inclusive of contingent consideration.
-Fiber-Line's results are reported in the Specialty Engineered Materials segment.
-The preliminary purchase price allocation resulted in intangible assets of \$77.1 million, goodwill of \$47.0 million, and net working capital of \$24.9 million.
+On January 2, 2019, the Company completed the acquisition of Fiber-Line, a global leader in polymer coated engineered fibers and composite materials, for \$120.2 million, subject to a working capital adjustment and contingent earn-out consideration over a two-year period.
+The results of Fiber-Line will be reported in the Specialty Engineered Materials segment.
+The acquisition of Fiber-Line is expected to add approximately \$100.0 million in annual sales.